Third-Party Onboarding

 The metadata information should be formatted in Excel.
 Example below.

-If Experian or a downstream platform does not approve a segment, you will be notified of the segment information and why it cannot be onboarded.
+If Experian or a downstream platform does not approve a segment, you will be notified of te segment details and the reason it cannot be onboarded.

 If Experian disapproves, do not include the segment within the metadata or data file.
 If an end platform does not approve, you will need to work with your Project Manager to ensure your configuration does not include the segment for distribution to the end platform that did not approve.